-The American dog tick (Dermacenter variabilis), also called the wood tick, is larger than the deer tick and the un-engorged female has a whitish shield on its back.
+The American Dog Tick (Dermacenter variabilis)

+Also called the wood tick, is larger than a deer tick and the unengorged female has a whitish shield on its back.
 This tick readily attaches itself to humans and is one of the most commonly encountered ticks in Maine.
-Although the highest populations are found in southern Maine (Oxford County and surrounding areas), ticks have turned up recently in great abundance in areas north of Oxford County and into Kennebec

-County.
-Some wood ticks outside of Maine may carry the organism that causes Rocky Mountain spotted fever, a serious disease that can be transmitted to humans.
-The symptoms of Rocky Mountain spotted fever are headache, fever, and aching muscles two to 14 days after an encounter with a tick.
+Some dog ticks outside of Maine may carry the organism that causes Rocky Mountain spotted fever, a serious disease that can be transmitted to humans.
+Symptoms of this disease are headache, fever, and aching muscles two to 14 days after an encounter with a tick.
 Two to three days after the fever starts, a rash develops on the wrists and ankles, spreading to the palms, soles, and trunk of the body.
-Wood ticks are most likely to be found in open areas with tall grass or brush.
-Adults are first noticed in late April and remain abundant through June.
-Numbers seem to decline sharply after that, but some occur all summer.
+There have been no known diseases transmitted by dog ticks in Maine.